MikaelaYumang/socialmediaposts/README.md

-# Social Media Post Web App
+# Social Media Post Website

-This project is a **fullstack web application** designed for creating and managing social media-style posts.
+This project is a **fullstack website** designed for creating and managing social media-style posts.

 ### Features
 <ul>